Photo Tour: The Wonders of Slovenia

 Itineraries have been carefully constructed to assure participants the best each destination has to offer; however, should events arise that are beyond our control, activities and hotel arrangements are subject to change without notice.
 The itineraries summarize typical areas you will explore.
 Since there is no possible way to visit all of them, your guides will plan each day considering the interests of the group and the weather at hand.
 Be assured that we will make substitutions that are as similar in quality and interest as possible.

 Strabo International Tour Company, Inc. reserves the right and permission to use photographs of individuals on tour for use in promotional and publicity purposes.
 We also reserve the right to use clients photographs for promotional and publicity purposes, when submitted to Strabo International Tour Company, Inc.

 In Ljubljana and Piran we use 3-star hotels that have best possible photographic locations.
 Clients literally just walk out of hotel and start taking photos.
 Karst is wine region, you will stay at a lodge, close by to a traditional wine maker, and therefore will experience great food & wine.
-At Lake Bled stay at a lovely hotel, which is about a 10-minute walk from the lakeside, providing excellent location for sunrise and sunset photography.
+At Lake Bled stay at a lovely hotel, which a few minute walk from the lakeside, providing excellent location for sunrise and sunset photography.
 All lodging has Wi-Fi available.
 We have chosen all locations with the most important thing in mind – getting to the right location at the right time.